 B.C.
 Custody Programs

 There are many programs and services available to you while you are serving your sentence in a provincial correctional centre.
-Some are programs specifically for Indigenous people and females.
+Some are programs specifically for Indigenous people and women.

-The following describes some of the programs provided by the British Columbia (B.C.)
+The following describes some of the programs provided by British Columbia (B.C.)
 Corrections, Adult Custody Division:

-- Respectful Relationships - part one is a 10-session program that teaches offenders how to manage their emotions and behaviour and increases their problem-solving skills so they are less likely to be violent in their relationships.
+- Respectful Relationships - a 10-session program that teaches participants how to manage their emotions and behaviour and increases their problem-solving skills, so they are less likely to be violent in their relationships.

 - Chaplaincy – provides spiritual support through multi-faith services and counselling.

-- Indigenous justice - provides Indigenous offenders with an opportunity to connect or reconnect with their culture and community by meeting elders, taking part in spiritual ceremonies and participating in other traditional activities.
+- Indigenous programs – provide Indigenous clients with opportunities to connect or reconnect with their culture and community by meeting Elders, taking part in spiritual ceremonies and participating in other traditional activities.